patzly/grocy-android-unlock/README.md

 Let's go, thanks in advance!
 Dominic & Patrick Zedler

-You need the latest beta version of Grocy Android (at least v2.0.0-beta03) for the unlocking feature to work.
+You need at least Grocy Android v2.0.0 for the unlocking feature to work.

 ## Download